 2014 Scholar Application_PDF

-The Boston Children's Academy accepts applications for scholar members once a year, although additional applications are reviewed on a rolling basis with approval of the director.
+The Boston Children's Academy for Innovation in Education accepts applications for scholar members once a year, although additional applications are reviewed on a rolling basis with approval of the director.
 Scholar membership is contingent upon the proposal of a feasible medical education project.
 Trainees, with an interest in medical education and who will be at Boston Children's Hospital for at least the next academic year, are encouraged to apply.
 Mentor members need not have their own medical education project, but must commit to mentoring scholars.

 Benefits and Responsibilities of Academy Membership